OndrejNepozitek/Edgar-DotNet/docs/guides/basics.md

 ## Room templates

 First, we will create our room templates.
-We must create an instance of `RoomTemplate` class for each room room template.
+We must create an instance of `RoomTemplate` class for each room template.
 To do that, we need to create a *polygon* that defines the outline of the room template and also provide a list of possible door positions.

 ### Polygons
 We define polygons with a sequence of their vertices.
 In this tutorial, we will use an *8x8 square* and a *6x10 rectangle* but it is possible to use any orthogonal polygon.